Hotels in Stamford, Connecticut

 Which hotels in Stamford, Connecticut have suites or extra space?

-Residence Inn Stamford Downtown (0.16 mi), Courtyard by Marriott Stamford Downtown (0.23 mi), and The Lloyd Stamford Tapestry Collection by Hilton (0.33 mi) offer suite-style rooms with extra living space.
+Residence Inn Stamford Downtown (0.16 mi, from $334/night), The Lloyd Stamford Tapestry Collection by Hilton (0.33 mi, from $242/night), and Stamford Marriott Hotel & Spa (0.41 mi, from $292/night) offer suite-style rooms with extra living space.

-Residence Inn Stamford Downtown (0.16 mi), Residence Inn by Marriott Norwalk (11.19 mi), and HYATT house White Plains (16 mi) offer an in-room kitchen or kitchenette.
+Residence Inn Stamford Downtown (0.16 mi, from $334/night), Residence Inn by Marriott Norwalk (11.19 mi, from $258/night), and HYATT house White Plains (16 mi, from $206/night) offer rooms with a full kitchen — stove, full-size fridge, and dishwasher.

 Ready to book in Stamford?